Bydgoszcz Cathedral: Tombstones and commemorative plaques

-In the church's porch and inside the building are several dozen commemorative plaques and tombstones, partly from the pre-partition period.
+In the church's porch and inside the building are several dozen commemorative plaques and tombstones, partly from the pre-Partition period.
 Outside, other plaques have been placed on the walls of the church and memorial monuments have been established.

 Organ

-First original church organ was used until 1763: at this date, the city funded a new instrument, with pedals, two keyboards and five bellows, which operated played until the 19th century.
+First original church organ was used until 1763: at this date, the city funded a new instrument, with pedals, two keyboards and five bellows, which played until the 19th century.

 The church organ was built by Paul Voelkner around 1907.
 The tracker action instrument has 28 pipes, 2 manual keyboards and one pedal keyboard.
-It is not certain whether the organ has been built for the cathedral: Lech Łikki states in his Bydgoszcz guide that parish authorities transferred the instrument from the demolished Jesuit church in 1940.
+It is not certain whether the organ was built for the cathedral: Lech Łikki states in his Bydgoszcz guide that parish authorities transferred the instrument from the demolished Jesuit church in 1940.
 It has been probably rebuilt during World War II by a firm of Gdańsk.
-Thorough refurbishments have been carried out in 1965 and in the 1980s.
+Thorough refurbishments were carried out in 1965 and in the 1980s.

 Statue of John Nepomucene

 There is no precise early history of the figure.
 Its existence is first mentioned in 1745, when a visitation of Bromberg parish occurred.
 It is thought the execution of the statue can be dated back to the first years after the canonization of the priest, in 1729.
 The figure was placed on the southern side of the parish church at the beginning of the 19th century, where was then the parish cemetery: it stood on a 3 m high brick pillar, its head crowned with five stars.
 In 1762, municipal authorities financed the Lamp to St. John Nepomucene, which allowed the sculpture to be illuminated in the same way as more famous representations at the time, in Prague or Kowary.

 The relocation of the statue to the bank of the Brda river happened in the 1950s after a restoration work led by Father Franciszek Ksawer Hanelt, then parish priest.
-Ground leveling in 1954 necessitated the demolition of the original brick pillar, replaced by a granite pedestal; during these works, the star crowning the figure was removed.
+Ground levelling in 1954 necessitated the demolition of the original brick pillar, replaced by a granite pedestal; during these works, the star crowning the figure was removed.

 Today the statue is located on a square, north of the cathedral, on a bridle of the Brda river, nearby the Parish weir (Jaz Farny).
 The figure, made of carved sandstone, is 1.4 m tall.
 Its granite pedestal is 1.63 m high.

-The saint is dressed in priestly robes, featuring baroque style: a cassock and a surplice -similar to those reserved for prelate and canon, a Roman amice and a biretta on his head.
+The saint is dressed in priestly robes, featuring Baroque style: a cassock and a surplice -similar to those reserved for prelate and canon, a Roman amice and a biretta on his head.
 He holds a crucifix with both hands, to remind his tied hands during his martyrdom (drowned in the Vltava river).